How to make a customer focused company

 HubSpot also provides a comprehensive selection of resources for their users, including a knowledge base, an academy, and technical documentation.
 They also publish content that teaches customers how to improve their companies' processes and strategies.

 Moreover, HubSpot runs a community for its customers and other interested parties.
 This is an excellent form of customer orientation, as a community area will make customers feel part of something exclusive, where they can take part in conversations that interest them and can get tips and advice from like-minded people.
 This sense of togetherness under a brand is key to creating customer loyalty.
+Effective app store management starts with handling reviews - find out how to do it right.

 HubSpot also carefully listens to its customers and has provided them with an ideas section of the community forum, where feature requests can be posted and discussed with HubSpot community managers.

 All of this shows how much HubSpot has invested and thought about customer care and nurturing.
 It’s a masterclass in providing free value at every stage of the customer journey that will pay off massively down the line.
+Much like tackling 5 star review responses will pay off for you - if you do it well.

 Toyota